jamesdurfee/jamesdurfee.github.io/_posts/2024-01-09-FirstPost copy.md

 tags: [homelab,test]     # TAG names should always be lowercase
 ---

-# This Beggining
+# The Beggining

-    - I will be documenting my Home Lab journey in 2024 and beyond through GitHub pages.
+I will be documenting my Home Lab journey in 2024 and beyond through GitHub pages.
 Stay tuned to follow this adventure.

+## Current Technologies
+- Dell Poweredge Servers
+- ProxMox Virtualization
+- Docker
+- Ubiquity Router and Switch
+- TAK Server